ROBERT DE NIRO (Ben) launched his prolific motion picture

 Awards.
 He also served as the jury president of the 64th Cannes Film Festival.

-installment of the highly successful Tribeca Productions' "Meet the Parents"
+Fockers," the third installment of the highly successful Tribeca Productions'

-franchise; the Italian romantic comedy "Manuale d'amore 3"; the psychological
+"Meet the Parents" franchise, Filmauro's Italian romantic comedy "Manuale

-and "Falling in Love"; Sergio Leone's "Once Upon a Time in America"; Scorsese's
+Confessions" and "Falling in Love"; Sergio Leone's "Once Upon a Time in

-Gilliam's "Brazil"; Roland Joffé's "The Mission"; Brian De Palma's "The
+"Casino"; Terry Gilliam's "Brazil"; Roland Joffe's "The Mission"; Brian De

 Untouchables"; Alan Parker's "Angel Heart"; Martin Brest's "Midnight Run"; David

-Angels"; Ron Howard's "Backdraft"; Michael Caton-Jones's "This Boy's Life" and
+Angels"; Penny Marshall's "Awakenings"; Ron Howard's "Backdraft"; Michael Caton-Jones'

-"Great Expectations"; Quentin Tarantino's "Jackie Brown"; John Frankenheimer's "Ronin";
+Tarantino's "Jackie Brown"; John Frankenheimer's "Ronin"; Harold Ramis' "Analyze

-Harold Ramis' "Analyze This" and "Analyze That"; Joel Schumacher's "Flawless";
+This" and "Analyze That"; Joel Schumacher's "Flawless"; Des McNuff's "The

-Des McNuff's "The Adventures of Rocky and Bullwinkle"; George Tillman's "Men of
+Adventures of Rocky and Bullwinkle"; George Tillman's "Men of Honor"; John

-"Meet The Parents," and "Meet the Fockers"; Barry Levinson's "What Just
+Jay Roach's "Meet The Parents," and "Meet the Fockers," Barry Levinson's "What

-Happened"; Jon Avnet's "Righteous Kill"; and Kirk Jones's "Everybody's Fine."
+Just Happened," Jon Avnet's "Righteous Kill" and Kirk Jones' "Everybody's Fine."

 De Niro takes pride in the development of his production company, Tribeca